snac-cooperative/technical-docs/Specifications/Ark Resolution.md

 ![Merge-Split Simple Diagram](http://gitlab.iath.virginia.edu/snac/Documentation/raw/master/Specifications/Originals/merge-split-diagram2.png)

 Here we see three original identities assigned arks A, B, and C.  They undergo many splits and merges to result in two updated identities, those assigned arks H and K, while many other persistent identifiers are created for the intermediary identities.
-When the user requests arks C, E, G, or H, they should only be given the identity for ark K; however, requesting A, B, D, or F should result in the identities (or choice thereof) for arks H and K.
+When the user requests arks C, E, G, or J, they should only be given the identity for ark K; however, requesting A, B, D, or F should result in the identities (or choice thereof) for arks H and K.